data-miner00/newtab-remastered/README.md

 ## To Nuxt or not to Nuxt

 This is an ongoing debate with myself whether should Nuxt it but maybe not coz it is too muchwork.

+## Attributions

+There is a background photo shipped along with the app which is by Javier Garcia on [Unsplash](https://unsplash.com/) at [this link](https://unsplash.com/photos/jJbQBP_yh68)

+The default profile picture was taken from Twitter and it belongs to [Twitter](https://twitter.com) and not my creation.